DatabaseTB-500 / TB4

 FREQUENCY

-2 to 3 times per week (community SubQ protocols).
-Daily drops (ophthalmic clinical protocols).
-No once-daily SubQ protocol has been validated in clinical trials.
+2 to 3 times per week in research community SubQ protocols.
+Daily drops in ophthalmic clinical protocols.
+No validated once-daily SubQ injection schedule exists in clinical trial data.

 CYCLE LENGTH

 4 to 12 weeks typical in research community protocols.
 28 days in ophthalmic Phase 2 trials.
-No validated upper limit established from safety data.
+No validated upper duration limit established from safety data.
+No pharmacokinetic rationale for specific cycle lengths has been published.

 RESEARCH CONTEXT

-Critical regulatory context: TB-500 was de-listed by the FDA as a compoundable drug in September 2024 and cannot be legally compounded for human use in the USA.
-Both TB4 and TB-500 are WADA Prohibited across all competitive sports.
-Any athlete subject to doping control must not use either compound.
-No formal pharmacokinetic study has been published for either TB4 or TB-500 by any administration route, the most significant data gap in the entire development program.
+FDA regulatory status of TB-500 is in transition: removed from Category 2 April 2026 (procedural), PCAC review July 23, 2026 for possible 503A Bulks List inclusion.
+Both TB4 and TB-500 remain WADA prohibited under S2 at all times.
+No formal pharmacokinetic study has been published for either TB4 or TB-500 by any administration route: the most significant data gap in the entire development program.
 Research-grade quality standards: HPLC purity 98% or above, full 43-AA sequence confirmation for TB4 by mass spec, TB-500 sequence verification confirming Ac-LKKTETQ with acetylated N-terminus, endotoxin below 1 EU/mg for injectable preparations.

 Comparative Notes

-TB4/TB-500 vs. BPC-157 (Tissue Repair): These two compounds are the most commonly paired in research community discussions and are both primarily sought for musculoskeletal repair.
+TB4/TB-500 vs BPC-157 (tissue repair comparison): these two are the most commonly paired in research community discussions, both primarily sought for musculoskeletal repair.
 They operate through distinct and complementary mechanisms: TB4/TB-500 works through actin cytoskeletal regulation, FAK/paxillin signaling, and stem/progenitor cell mobilization; BPC-157 works through VEGFR2-driven angiogenesis, the NO system, and growth hormone receptor upregulation.
 Neither has validated human musculoskeletal trial data.
-In terms of regulatory standing, TB-500 is in a more restricted position than BPC-157: FDA de-listed and WADA banned, versus BPC-157's FDA Category 2 status.
+TB4 has Phase 2 human evidence in wound healing and ophthalmology (with a Phase 3 setback in March 2026); BPC-157 has Phase II IBD exposure in Croatia and a 2025 HSS Journal systematic review.
+Both are WADA prohibited.

 Safety Overview

-TB-500 was de-listed as a compoundable drug by the FDA in September 2024, and both TB4 and TB-500 are banned by WADA.
-The safety data that exists applies to pharmaceutical-grade TB4 in clinical settings, not to TB-500 fragments from unregulated research peptide suppliers, which carry the standard impurity and immunogenicity risks associated with unverified compounding.
+Safety data that exists applies to pharmaceutical-grade TB4 in clinical settings, not to TB-500 fragments from unregulated research peptide suppliers, which carry standard impurity and immunogenicity risks.
+No long-term human safety data exists for either compound by any systemic route.

 BOTTOM LINE ASSESSMENT